-The NordicTrack RW600 provides almost the same experience bar the large screen.
+The NordicTrack RW600 (opens in new tab) provides almost the same experience bar with a large screen.
 You get the 1-Year iFit Family membership ($468 value, apparently), 26 resistance levels, dual air/magnetic resistance system, real-time, on-screen resistance controls, quick-adjust pedals, SpaceSaver foldable design, Bluetooth audio and more.

-Essentially, if you are happy to stare at a 10" screen as opposed to a 22" display, you can save $600.
+Essentially, if you are happy to stare at a 10" screen instead of a 22" display, you can save $600.
 If you ask us, that's a no-brainer.
 Better still, it seems like NordicTrack actually have this rower in stock.
-This might not be the cheapest rower you can get but it won't fall apart either after two months.
+This might not be the cheapest rower you can get, but it won't fall apart either after two months.

 When it comes to outdoor rowing experience recreated indoors, nothing beats working out with the WaterRower.
 The sound of water splashing around in the tank, the way the resistance is adjusted based on your efforts makes you feel like you are actually rowing on water.
 Plus, given the high-quality materials used in the rower, it feels like a premium piece of equipment too.

 Now, all that said, not everyone has $1,000+ to spend on a rowing machine but fear not as WaterRower-style rowers are aplenty.
 Take, for example, Marcy Pro Deluxe Water Rower (opens in new tab).
 It has 'Pro' and 'Deluxe' in its name, so you know Marcy at least tried to make it look and feel like a premium machine.